Pulse of Europe: Foundation and development

 The citizen's initiative was founded by the German lawyers Daniel and Sabine Röder.
 Using their private network of friends and social media, they held a first public meeting in Frankfurt, Germany, by the end of November 2016.
 Initially attracting about 200 attendants, further demonstrations followed at weekly intervals from January 2017 onwards.
 The initiative spread from Frankfurt to other German towns and other European cities outside Germany.
 In preparation of the elections in the Netherlands on 12 March 2017, the demonstrations adopted the campaign and its accompanying slogan "Blijf bij ons" of the pro-European initiative WhyEurope.

 On 5 March 2017, public meetings were held in 35 European cities.
 28 of these were German, but citizens also met in Amsterdam, the French cities of Paris, Strasbourg, Montpellier, Toulouse, and Lyon, and in the English city of Bath.
 On 12 March 2017, more than 20,000 people joined demonstrations in more than 40 European cities.
 Until May 2018 the number of participating cities rose to 118 in 18 European countries, but public attention and attendance declined after the elections in the Netherlands, France, and Germany had taken place.
 In 2019, Pulse of Europe associated with the German School strike for climate initiative.

+Further development

+After peaking in 2017, attendance at Pulse of Europe’s weekly rallies gradually declined.
+The movement increasingly shifted its focus from street protests to project-based and long-term civic participation.
+In 2018, it launched the European HouseParliaments, a dialogue format that brings small groups together to discuss current EU issues and forward their findings to political decision-makers.

+In the years that followed, Pulse of Europe initiated further projects, including the LGBTI campaign PrideofEurope, the participation project #Bestof49 in the aftermath of the Conference on the Future of Europe, and the Europe-wide #NoVeto campaign advocating the abolition of unanimity in the Council.
+Ahead of the European elections in 2019 and again in 2024, as well as the German federal elections in 2021 and 2025, the movement organized campaigns combining established formats such as the EUROMAT, open letters, and creative participatory actions.In doing so, Pulse of Europe evolved from a pure protest movement into a civic platform for European citizen engagement and political reform initiatives.